viirii/RNAedit/README.md

 ## Introduction

-This program predicts the location of pseduouridines in the given nucleotide sequences using the support vector machine model.
-This model was trained on human rRNA and mRNA sequences.
-The program takes in either single or multiple nucleotide sequences and then outputs the probability each position is a pseduouridine or not, the positions of the predicted pseudouridines, and/or the sequences annotated with pseduouridines.
-The user can specify which of the three output types they want, and the output data is printed to separate files based on output type (instead of a single file for each sequence).
+This program predicts the location of pseduouridines in the given nucleotide sequences using the support vector machine model (SVM).
+This model was trained on human rRNA and mRNA sequences and uses boundary-based decision-making.
+The program takes in either single or multiple nucleotide sequences and then outputs a single file containing all the sequences such that all the positions predicted to be pseduouridine are updated accordingly.
+The user  has the option of asking the program to output a file listing the probabilities that each position in each sequence will either be pseudouridylated or not.
+Additionally, the user can ask the program to output a file listing the positions of the predicted pseudouridines in each sequence.
+For the second option, the user can also specify a threshold such that only those positions with a probability greater than the threshold are predicted to be pseudouridines.
+It should be noted that probability-based prediction is not reliable due to the nature of the SVM.